metagov/daostar/DAOIPs/daoip-5.md

     "projects": [
         {
         "type": "Project",
-        "id": "<The uid of the proposal, in the format specified above.>", "name": "<The name of the project.>",
+        "id": "<The id of the proposal, in the format specified above.>", "name": "<The name of the project.>",
         "description": "<A description of the project.>",
         "contentURI": "<A longer description of the project forming the core of a pitch for the project, including such things as activities proposed, milestones, team, impact assessment, past history, contact information, and so on.>",